Oceans Research Team

 Cory is an Electronics Engineering Technology graduate from NSCC with a background in Mathematics and Statistics from Dalhousie University, and previous experience in the wireless telecom industry.
 His work with the Applied Oceans Research Group involves designing and building the electronics and control components of underwater camera systems.

-Mike is an Electronic Engineering Technologist graduate from the NSCC Waterfront Campus and is currently with the Applied Oceans Research Group on a six-month internship where he is researching and developing subsea camera and light systems.
+Mike is an Electronic Engineering Technologist graduate from the NSCC Ivany Campus and is currently with the Applied Oceans Research Group on a six-month internship where he is researching and developing subsea camera and light systems.
 His areas of expertise are circuitry design, lighting and power solutions.